Micki Grant: Radio

 In her early days in New York City, Grant sought to supplement her income by working as a receptionist at a radio station.
 A meeting with a top executive at the station diverted her attention to working on the air.
 Readings and Writings featured Grant performing material that she compiled from research at a public library.

 Personal life and death

 Grant married television news film editor Ray McCutcheon in 1966.
 They were married for 12 years before divorcing in 1978.
 Grant died on August 22, 2021, at the age of 92 in Manhattan, New York City.

-Recognition

-Grant received a 1972 Obie Award for Music and Lyrics for her work on Don't Bother Me, I Can't Cope.